|

 Instructions

-For the choux pastry – Place butter, water, sugar, and salt into a medium saucepan over medium-high heat and bring it to a boil.
-Add in the flour and stir quickly.
-Continue to stir until the mixture pulls away from the pan and forms a rough ball.
-This usually takes between 1 and 2 minutes.
+• Place the butter, water, sugar, and salt into a medium saucepan over medium-high heat and bring to a boil.
+Add the flour all at once and stir vigorously.
+Continue stirring for 1–2 minutes until the mixture pulls away from the sides of the pan and forms a rough ball.

-• Transfer the dough to a stand mixer with the paddle attachment, then beat on medium-high speed for 20 seconds.
-Add the eggs but one at a time, beating for around 30 seconds after each egg.
-The pastry dough is ready when it runs slowly from the paddle when lifted.
+• Transfer the dough to the bowl of a stand mixer fitted with the paddle attachment.
+Beat at medium-high speed for 20 seconds to release excess heat.
+Add the eggs one at a time, beating for about 30 seconds after each addition until fully incorporated.

-• Place some dough underneath each corner of the parchment paper to hold it in place.
-Transfer the dough to the middle of the tray and shape it into a long loaf shape approximately 35 x 8cm (14 x 3in) in size.
+• Place small dabs of dough under each corner of the parchment paper to hold it in place.
+Transfer the remaining dough to the centre of the tray and shape it into a long loaf approximately 35 × 8 cm (14 × 3 in).

-Transfer the pastry to a cooling rack for 15 minutes.
-The pastry will deflate, this is normal because of its large size.
+• Transfer the pastry to a cooling rack and allow it to cool for 15 minutes.
+The pastry will deflate slightly; this is normal because of its large size.

-• Use a bread knife to slice the eclair carefully in half lengthwise.
-Remove and discard any soft uncooked parts inside the pastry, leaving mostly the crispy pastry shell.
+Using a bread knife, carefully slice the eclair in half lengthwise.
+Remove and discard any soft, uncooked pastry from the centre, leaving mostly the crisp pastry shell.

-• Chocolate topping – Place the chocolate and the oil in a microwave-safe jug (or bowl) and melt it in the microwave.
-Do this in 40-second bursts, stirring well after each burst until the chocolate has completely melted.
-Pour the melted chocolate over the top of the eclair and smooth it out with a spatula.
-Chill in the fridge for half an hour or until the chocolate is almost set but still a little sticky.
+Place the chocolate and oil into a microwave-safe jug or bowl.
+Melt in the microwave in 40-second bursts, stirring well after each burst, until completely smooth.
+Pour the melted chocolate over the top of the éclair and gently smooth it with a spatula.
+Chill in the fridge for 30 minutes, or until the chocolate is almost set but still slightly sticky.

-• Arrange the berries, cherries and edible flowers (all optional) over the chocolate.
-Once the chocolate sets, it'll help hold the berries in place.
-Return the Chocolate Eclair to the fridge and chill for a further 30 minutes or until the chocolate is completely set.
-Before serving leave the eclair at room temperature for 10 to 15 minutes or less if it's a very humid day.
+• Arrange the berries, cherries, and edible flowers (optional) over the chocolate.
+Once fully set, the chocolate will help hold the toppings in place.
+Return the éclair to the fridge and chill for a further 30 minutes, or until the chocolate is completely set.
+Before serving, allow the éclair to sit at room temperature for 10–15 minutes (less if it’s a very humid day).

 Notes